- How many clinical sites do you have?

 - What types of critical care units are acceptable?

-- What semester do I apply for on the graduate online application?
+- What semester do I apply for on the WSU General Graduate Application?

 Apply for the Fall term for the subsequent year.
 You are applying a year in advance due to the application, interview, and selection process.